Is David Foster Wallace’s “Infinite Jest” Really, Like, Great?

 Like a pre-teen prodigy performing for grown-ups, Wallace is too show-offy, intent on dazzling us.
 Thomas Pynchon’s prose has this same adolescent “Look at me!” quality, which is why I could never get through Gravity’s Rainbow.
 Wallace also reminds me of J.D.
 Salinger, who sneerily divides characters into the cool, who get it, and the uncool, who don’t.

 Wallace’s characters remain caricatures even after we get to know their most intimate, excruciating secrets.
 Recounting the antics of a transvestite spy or cracking-smoking hooker, Wallace smirks.
-He seems to see all humans, even those who suffer—and many of his fictional folk suffer terribly—as goofy, deserving of mockery.
+He seems to see all humans, even those who suffer—and his fictional folk suffer terribly—as goofy, deserving of mockery.

 That’s not entirely fair.
 Wallace teaches you a lot about tennis prodigies yearning to go pro and junkies struggling to stay straight.
 But as Wallace piles detail upon detail, I’m not transported into his characters’ lives.
 I’m thinking, How does Wallace know all this stuff?
 What has he gleaned from first-hand experience, what has he imagined?
 (In his youth, Wallace was a ranked tennis player, and he spent time in rehab.)